osandov/drgn/docs/api_reference.rst

         :param str name: Name of the member.
         :rtype: Object
-        :raises TypeError: if this object is not a structure, union, or a pointer to either
+        :raises TypeError: if this object is not a structure, union, class, or a pointer to one of those
         :raises LookupError: if this object does not have a member with the given name